AdedoyinAA/Capstone-Project/README.md

 ```
 ### User-Story-9
 ```
-I want to be able to load the combined box score and games dataset into the Pagila SQl database, so that it can be queried for visualisations and insights.
+I want to be able to load the combined box score and games dataset into the Pagila SQL database, so that it can be queried for visualisations and insights.
 ```
 #### User-Story-9 Acceptance Criteria